databricks/mlops-stacks/{{cookiecutter.project_name}}/docs/mlops-setup.md

 ## Configure profiles for tests, staging, and prod
 Address the TODOs in the following files:
-* [databricks-test.yaml](../profiles/databricks-test.yaml): specify pipeline configs to use in integration tests
+* [databricks-test.yaml](../profiles/databricks-test.yaml): specify recipe configs to use in integration tests
-* [databricks-staging.yaml](../profiles/databricks-staging.yaml): specify pipeline configs to use in recurring model training and batch inference jobs that run in the staging workspace
+* [databricks-staging.yaml](../profiles/databricks-staging.yaml): specify recipe configs to use in recurring model training and batch inference jobs that run in the staging workspace
-* [databricks-prod.yaml](../profiles/databricks-prod.yaml) specify pipeline configs to use in recurring model training and batch inference jobs that run in the prod workspace
+* [databricks-prod.yaml](../profiles/databricks-prod.yaml) specify recipe configs to use in recurring model training and batch inference jobs that run in the prod workspace

 ## Merge a PR with your initial ML code